9 Common Mistakes Made In Regard to Social Security Disability Benefits

 THE FACTS: In most cases, SSDI attorneys work on a contingency basis.
 This means that if your claim is denied, the attorney receives no fee whatsoever.
 Your only cost is a minimal amount for any related expenses the attorney incurred, such as charges for medical records or photocopying.

 When your claim or appeal is successful—thanks to your attorney’s expert advice and work—he or she receives (usually directly from the SSA) up to one-fourth of your back benefits or $6,000, whichever is less.
 To put this fee in prospective, after the initial fee is taken from your back pay, you will receive 100% of all future benefits.
-Since the average family benefit for a disabled worker is currently $1,919—nearly $23,000 a year—this could add up to $230,000 or more over 10 years if you continue to be disabled and unable to work.
+Since the average family benefit for a disabled worker is currently $2,011—over $24,000 a year—this would add up to $240,000 or more over 10 years if you continue to be disabled and unable to work.
 Your attorney’s fee is a good investment!